kaycix/humboldtnativeplants/collections/_gardens/trinidad_museum.md

 tagline: "Maintained by the <a href='http://www.trinidadmuseum.org/native-plant-garden/trinidad-museum-native-plant-garden-plant-list/' target='_blank'>Trinidad Museum</a>"

 intro:
     - excerpt: "The Trinidad Museum garden includes a small pond, bee hotel and meandering paths.
-The beauty and tranquility of this natural landscaping, coupled with the gentle chirps and buzzes of wildlife, makes a gentle but persuasive case for native landscaping."
+The beauty and tranquility of this natural landscaping, combined with the gentle chirps and buzzes of wildlife, make this garden a delight to stroll through."

 location: Trinidad